Español

 For more information, see Colorectal Cancer.

-There are many types of brain and spinal cord tumors, and the treatment and outlook for each is different.
+There are many types of brain and spinal cord tumors, and the treatment and outlook for each type is different.
 In children, most brain tumors start in the lower parts of the brain, such as the cerebellum (which coordinates movement) or brain stem (which connects the brain to the spinal cord).
 Adults are more likely to develop tumors in upper parts of the brain.
 Spinal cord tumors are less common than brain tumors in all age groups.

 Brain tumors can cause headaches, nausea, vomiting, blurred or double vision, dizziness, seizures, trouble walking or handling objects, and other symptoms.